teddziuba/engineering-management-pearls/README.md

 🦪 **If your team doesn't have enough to do, you have weak product management.**

 You should be able to explain what your team is doing for the next year in 30 seconds.
 If your team is looking for projects to fill their quarterly dance card, then the product managers that support you are not feeding you.

+🦪 **Look for common on-call trends quarterly at most.**

+Your team is smart enough to now the small fixes that yield fewer pages, but the work necessary to solve larger trends is almost always a quarter-plus scoped project.
+Analyzing trends at the end of every rotation is unlikely to yield useful results, and is not a good use of time.

 ## Hiring
 🦪 **When interviewing other managers, look for situations that don't work out cleanly.**